Missoula floods: Flood hypothesis proposed

 Giant ripple marks at Markle Pass near Camas Hot Springs, Montana, U.S. View towards the northwest.

 Geologist J Harlen Bretz first recognized evidence of the catastrophic floods, which he called the Spokane floods, in the 1920s.
 He was researching the Channeled Scablands in Eastern Washington, the Columbia Gorge, and the Willamette Valley of Oregon.
-Beginning In the summer of 1922, Bretz conducted field research on the Columbia River Plateau for the next seven years.
+Beginning in the summer of 1922, Bretz conducted field research on the Columbia River Plateau for the next seven years.
 He had been interested in unusual erosion features in the area since 1910 after seeing a newly published topographic map of the Potholes Cataract.
 Bretz coined the term Channeled Scablands in 1923 to refer to the area near the Grand Coulee, where massive erosion had cut through basalt deposits.
 Bretz published a paper in 1923 arguing that the Channeled Scablands in Eastern Washington were caused by massive flooding in the distant past.

 Bretz's view, which was seen as arguing for a catastrophic explanation of the geology, ran against the prevailing view of uniformitarianism, and Bretz's views were initially disregarded.
 The Geological Society of Washington, D.C., invited the young Bretz to present his previously published research at a January 12, 1927, meeting where several other geologists presented competing theories.
 Another geologist at the meeting, J.T.
 Pardee, had worked with Bretz and had evidence of an ancient glacial lake that lent credence to Bretz's theories.
 Bretz defended his theories, which kicked off an acrimonious 40-year debate over the origin of the Scablands.
 Both Pardee and Bretz continued their research over the next 30 years, collecting and analyzing evidence that led them to identify Lake Missoula as the source of the Spokane flood and creator of the channeled scablands.

 After Pardee studied the canyon of the Flathead River, he estimated that flood waters above 45 mph would be required to roll the largest of the boulders moved by the flood.
 He estimated the water flow was 9 mi3/h, more than the combined flow of every river in the world.
 More recent estimates place the flow rate at ten times the flow of all current rivers combined.

 The Missoula floods have also been referred to as the Bretz floods in honor of Bretz.

 Flood initiation

-The Cordilleran ice sheet formed a glacial dam across the Clark Fork valley, creating a large lake just south of modern-day Sandpoint.
+The Cordilleran ice sheet formed a glacial dam across the Clark Fork valley, creating a large lake just southeast of modern-day Sandpoint.
 Repeated failures of this dam triggered jökulhlaups, a type of glacial outburst flood.
 The exact cause of these failures is disputed.
 Cataclysms on the Columbia: The Great Missoula Floods suggests that the ice dam may have been floated by the lake, allowing water to flow underneath and disintegrate the dam.
 A 2020 review article found that either overtopping or tunneling, possibly accompanied by thermal erosion, caused the dam to fail.